 Why Twitter Shares Are Falling

-Shares of large technology companies, including Twitter Inc (NYSE: TWTR), are trading lower amid a rise in bond yields, which has weighed on growth stock valuations.
+Shares of social media companies, including Twitter Inc (NYSE: TWTR), are trading lower in sympathy with Facebook, which dipped following a CBS interview with a former employee, who made criticisms of the company.
+A rise in yields has also weighed on the broader tech sector today.

-Twitter is an open distribution platform for and a conversational platform around short-form text, image and video content.
-Many prominent celebrities and public figures have Twitter accounts.
-Twitter generates revenue from advertising (90%) and licensing the user data that it compiles (10%).
+Twitter is an open distribution platform for and a conversational platform around short-form text (a maximum of 280 characters), image, and video content.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.